danielszot/teamcity-kubernetes/README.md

 before going to production.

 # TODO:
-* Add network security policies to limit in-cluster connections to only needed ones
+[x] Create bucket automatically
-* Add ServiceAccount and RBAC to access Kubernetes API by TeamCity to spin up Agents.
+[x] Separated Statefulset with secondary node and PVC for the node [ ] Add network security policies to limit in-cluster connections to only needed ones [ ] Add ServiceAccount and RBAC to access Kubernetes API by TeamCity to spin up Agents.
-* Define resource limits for minio
+[ ] Define resource limits for minio
-* Use advanced service handling with eg. Istio or to handle failover of main Teamcity service.
+[ ] Use advanced service handling with eg. Istio or to handle failover of main Teamcity service.